dotnet/dotnet-buildtools-prereqs-docker/README.md

 ]
 ```

+### Code Owner Responsibilities

+- **Code reviews** - Code review all changes made to the owned Dockerfiles.
+- **Respond to build breaks** - It is possible for a Dockerfile to regress and cause a build break.
+When this occurs, the code owner is responsible for addressing the break.
+See [Responding to Build Breaks](#responding-to-build-breaks) for additional details.
+- **Address CVEs** - When fixable CVEs are reported that require Dockerfiles changes, the code owner is responsible for mitigating the CVE.
+- **Remove EOL distros** - Remove or update Dockerfiles based on EOL distros.

+Whenever a Dockerfile change is required:

+- An issue will be opened and the CODEOWNER will be mentioned.
+- The CODEOWNER is responsible for implementing a fix in a timely fashion.

 ### Image-Builder

 The underlying tool used to build the Dockerfiles is called Image-Builder.
 Its source is located at [dotnet/docker-tools](https://github.com/dotnet/docker-tools)

+## Repo Maintainer Procedures

+### Responding to Build Breaks

+When a Dockerfile build break occurs the following steps are to be taken:

+1. Create a new issue detailing the break.  @mention the appropriate [CODEOWNER](./CODEOWNERS).
+2. If the break is blocking automatic rebuilds or blocking the development/release of new changes (judgement decision),
+then remove the Dockerfile from the build by deleting the [manifest entry](#manifest).
+Note the build disablement in the build break issue.

 ## Support